 Image

 Find a powerful view of the Great War beyond combat tactics and troop movements: the equally intense, yet singular experiences of the chaplains – whether faithful, doubting or visionary – as they counseled their legions.

-Sacred Service sheds light on how they provided care to souls in a war where sacred grounds and crumbling cathedrals confronted servicemembers of every country from Russia to the United States – transforming shared hardship into hope and helping sow the seeds for a more compassionate post-WWI world.
+Sacred Service sheds light on how they provided care to souls in a war where sacred grounds and crumbling cathedrals confronted service members of every country from Russia to the United States – transforming shared hardship into hope and helping sow the seeds for a more compassionate post-WWI world.

+Image